davidtheplatform/scrap-web/README.md

 It is written in pure C and mostly inspired by other block based languages such as [Scratch](https://scratch.mit.edu/) and its forks such as [Turbowarp](https://turbowarp.org).

+This repository is a version of Scrap that runs in a web browser using Emscripten.
+Try it here: https://davidtheplatform.github.io/scrap-web/build/scrap.html

+There are still some issues, namely saving/loading does not work.

 ## ⚠️ WARNING ⚠️

 Scrap is currently in **Beta** stage.
 Some features may be missing or break, so use with caution!